msc49/Google-Maps-Algorithm-Visualiser/planning.md

 - wall node colour
 - reset all the nodes to white default colour
 - for all of the above make a method to set the colour but also one that returns the colour

+QUESTIONS TO ASK MYSELF:
+- research whether feature tests can be implemented for Pygame